Management and Marketing

 The Alaska Native Business Management minor prepares students for a unique segment of business in Alaska.
 This minor is for Alaska Native and non-Native students alike who plan to live and work in Alaska.
 Alaska Native corporations are an economic force in the state of Alaska and there is a need for business professionals educated in the culture and management practices of these organizations.

-The minor in Entrepreneurship is designed to provide students with a sequence of courses that delineates and examines the critical concerns and necessary steps that the entrepreneur must address as they proceed from an idea and innovation to the start-up venture, focusing on funding, planning and growth.
+The minor in Entrepreneurship is designed to provide students with a sequence of courses that delineates and examines the critical concerns and necessary steps that the entrepreneurs must address as they proceed from an idea and innovation to the start-up venture, focusing on funding, planning and growth.

 The International Business minor provides students knowledge, skills and experiences that prepare them for careers that include international responsibilities.
 The program includes course options in international economics, finance, logistics, management and marketing, and offers field studies in international business and geography as well as study-abroad programs.